-Eddie Hassell Dead, ‘Surface’ Star Dies In Alleged Carjacking At 30
+Eddie Hassell Dead, ‘Surface’ & ‘Kids Are All Right’ Star Dies In Alleged Carjacking At 30

 Eddie is probably best known for his role on Surface, an otherworldly drama from NBC that ran from 2005-2006.
 He played Phil Nance, the best friend of Miles Barnett (Carter Jenkins).

 Devious Maids was another short-lived project in the list of works Eddie was in.
-Here, he played Eddie Suarez, a wrongly-convicted murderer.
+In Lifetime’s drama, he played Eddie Suarez, a wrongly-convicted murderer.

-Eddie worked in film as well, portraying Chris Espinosa in the movie Jobs, the eighth employee at Apple.
+Eddie worked in film as well from a young age and is known for his role as Clay in Kids Are All Right, the Golden Globe-winning movie starring Julianne Moore and Mark Ruffolo.
+He also portrayed Chris Espinosa in the movie Jobs, the eighth employee at Apple.

-More recently, he worked on the indie film Bomb City, which won awards at the Nashville Film Festival.
+More recently, he worked on the indie film Bomb City, which won awards at the Dallas International Film Festival.
+Set in Eddie’s home state of Texas, the film followed a group of punk rockers and was based on the life of musician Brian Deneke.

 In an Instagram post that featured him in the water geared up for diving, which can be seen here, Eddie wrote about his love of the sea.